manueltar/RNA_editing_pipeline/README.md

 This pipeline is designed to robustly identify, quantify, filter, and normalize A-to-I RNA editing sites across 6,000 individuals and 31 cell types for expression quantitative trait locus (edQTL) mapping.

+### Overall Project Rationale (edQTL Importance)

+The decision to map edQTLs is strongly supported by the literature:

+Disease Relevance: edQTLs are highly enriched in GWAS signals for complex traits, particularly autoimmune and immune-related diseases (e.g., IBD, lupus, rheumatoid arthritis).

+Effect Size: edQTLs showed effects of larger magnitude than eQTLs or sQTLs in many contexts and were more enriched in disease heritability.

+Regulatory Mechanism: Genetic variants (edQTL SNPs) can alter editing levels by affecting ADAR-binding strength and the formation of RNA secondary structures (like cis-NATs), which are often immunogenic

 # I. Conceptual Pipeline Overview

 The pipeline is organized into six distinct phases, ensuring data quality and statistical rigor at every stage.